 1. You’re a long-time North Carolinian.
 From the mountains to the Charlotte area to the coast, what’s your favorite part of our lovely state?

 Absolutely, without a doubt, the mountains of North Carolina are my favorite part of good ole “North Cackalacky.”
 Growing up my family would go to the mountains for vacation and day trips multiple times a year to go sledding, skiing, and hiking where I learned to enjoy the mountains and the take in the peacefulness of it all.
 Eventually, when it came time to choose a college to go to it only made sense to me to go to a college in the mountains.
 I toured both Appalachian State University and Western Carolina University and ultimately decided to become a Mountaineer!
-To this day my husband and I (also a Mountaineer alumni) go to Boone, Blowing Rock, and Asheville a few times a year whether for a long weekend or day trip if we feel the need to get away from the busy Charlotte city life and we even got married up there.
+To this day my husband and I (also App State alum) go to Boone, Blowing Rock, and Asheville a few times a year whether for a long weekend or day trip if we feel the need to get away from the busy Charlotte city life.
+We love the mountains so much we even got married up there.
 Sidenote: I do enjoy the beaches of NC too but am more of a fan of the mountains - being fair-skinned and all the beach is not always my friend!

 2. You’ve spent nearly a decade of your professional life with E-dreamz.
 When you first started, did you think it’d last this long?
 What are some of your favorite memories of E-dreamz years-gone-by?